Wednesday, December 17, 2025

 ...and this pup who was just hanging out on the ice.

-Normally there would not be large pieces of ice up on the shoreline, but about two weeks before our trip, there was a very large landslide that create a tidal wave in the passage and pushed a lot of the ice onto the shoreline.
+Normally there would not be large pieces of ice up on the shoreline, but about two weeks before our trip, there was a very large landslide that created a tidal wave in the passage and pushed a lot of the ice onto the shoreline.

 As you can see, the pieces of ice got much larger as we got closer to the glaciers.